thundercore/developers-portal/docs/support-center/DeFi/financial-service-landscape.md

   2. [IndaCoin](https://indacoin.com/en_TW/change/buy-thundertoken-with-cardusd?amount_pay=100) - To get TT with a credit card or debit card instantly (not available for the location such as the US, China, Japan, etc.)

 * If you don’t have any TT or TT-StableCoin,
-You can buy them via a crypto exchange (eg. Huobi, Upbit) You can get them via OTC
+You can buy them via a crypto exchange (eg. Huobi, Upbit) or you can get them via OTC.